Since Time Immemorial: Tribal Sovereignty in Washington State

-- What are the ways in which tribes responded to the threats to extinguish their cultures and independence, such as missionaries, boarding schools, assimilation policies, and the reservation system?
+- What are ways in which Tribes respond to the threats and outside pressure to extinguish their cultures and independence?

-- What have tribes done to meet the challenges of reservation life?
-What have these tribes, as sovereign nations, done to meet the economic and cultural needs of their tribal communities?
+- What do local Tribes do to meet the challenges of reservation life; and as sovereign nations, what do local Tribes do to meet the economic and cultural needs of their Tribal communities?

 A place-based approach.
 Our approach encourages teachers and students to address the essential questions in the context of tribes in their own communities.

 An integrated approach.
 Teachers choose how much time to spend on tribal sovereignty content to complete their units throughout the year.
 The integrated approach provides three levels of curriculum for each of the OSPI recommended social studies units, each level building on the last.
+Tribal sovereignty lessons are aligned to the Common Core State Standards for English/Language Arts.
 Where appropriate, units build toward successful completion of Content Based Assessments (CBA).